attech-org/leleka-backend/README.md

   }
   ```

-  or only get data as did at customFetcher and render it
+  or just get the data as was done in customFetcher and render it